2023 Most Popular Sociology Master's Degree Schools in Virginia

 Of the 6 students majoring in sociology at University of Virginia, 33% are male and 67% are female.

 Our analysis found Virginia Commonwealth University to be the most popular school for sociology students who want to pursue a master’s degree in Virginia.
-Located in the city of Richmond, VCU is a public college with a fairly large student population.
+Located in the city of Richmond, VCU is a public school with a fairly large student population.

 Women make up 67% of the sociology majors at the school.